outscale/cluster-api-provider-outscale/docs/src/topics/config-cluster.md

 ### Automatic mode

-A load balancer named `loadBalancer.loadbalancername` is created.
+A load balancer named `loadBalancer.loadbalancername` is created and manages access to the Kubernetes API.

 ### Manual mode